 A High-Field MRI scanner is a large machine with a horizontal tube or “bore” running through the magnet from front to back.
-A Low-Field or Mid-Field MRI scanner is more of an open style magnet.
+A Low-Field scanner is more of an open style magnet.
 The patient, lying on his or her back, slides into a special table.
 The largest and most important component in an MRI system is the magnet, which is rated using a unit of measure known as a Tesla.
 The MRI magnets in use today are in the 0.3-Tesla to 3.0-Tesla.

 While the scan is in progress, the MRI system goes through the patient’s body point by point, building up a two- or three-dimensional map of tissue types.
 It then integrates all this information together to create 2-D or 3-D models of the scanned body parts.

 Common uses of MRI imaging include diagnosing infections in the brain, spine, or joints; visualizing torn ligaments, shoulder injuries, and tendinitis; evaluating soft-tissue masses, cysts, and tumors; and diagnosing strokes and multiple sclerosis.

 The most powerful type of MRI scanner, offers a higher magnetic field strength.
 This generally means shorter scan times for the patient.

 This MRI has an open design that meets the needs of claustrophobic, pediatric, and larger patients.
 Open systems also are quieter and can be more comfortable.